speak2Raj/Pearson-Assignment/README.md

 Click View Details Button to see the full details of particular data.

 Step-7 : Like or Unlike
-Clik Like icon to add in favourite list.
+Click Like icon to add in favourite list.
 It will stored in localstorage and displayed in Favourite list page

 Step-8 : Signout from the App